strikles/atac-data/messages/email/neurorights_en.md

 The CM-93 group spend their days in a room, trying to induce psychosis, targeting head and genitalia in an alternate fashion, every few seconds, repeating phrases to articulate my tongue and jaw (whilst individuals linked to **Jasper Kums**, **Nuno Correia (CEO of Merkkurio Digital)**, **Carla Maria Marinho Rodrigues**, **Goncalo Carvalho** and the resident at **Van Diemenkade 44, Amsterdam**, Sjoerd) amongst others linked to **Goncalo Bandeira Duarte**, **Arthur Moreno**, **Luis Muskiado** use a peer-pressure strategy to coerce psychiatric care, which equates to acting in criminal association with Jasper Kums and the CM-93 group).

-Some of these individuals linked to the CM-93 child abuse group like Jasper Kums engage in **"new-age orgies"** taking turns at articulating my tongue trying to gamble feelings of self-harm targetting head and genitalia, in alternate fashion, simulating Van Gogh syndrome, and a group of megalomaniacs (using an accent from the north of portugal) attempting every few seconds to get me to cut my own throat by articulating my tongue with a single phrase: **"vai-te foder com esta conversa de merda"** whilst simultaneously cordially greeting each others, as if a social gathering to fulfil this kind of protocol to coerce psychiatric care.
+Some of these individuals linked to the CM-93 child abuse group like Jasper Kums engage in **"new-age orgies"** taking turns at articulating my tongue trying to gamble feelings of self-harm targetting head and genitalia, in alternate fashion, simulating **Van Gogh syndrome**, and a group of megalomaniacs (using an accent from the north of portugal) attempting every few seconds to get me to cut my own throat by articulating my tongue with a single phrase: **"vai-te foder com esta conversa de merda"** whilst simultaneously cordially greeting each others, as if a social gathering to fulfil this kind of protocol to coerce psychiatric care.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/jesus_color.png"></p>